District Permit Frequently Asked Questions

 The Sacramento City Unified School District interprets the Allen Bill in the following ways:

-1. A parent/guardian is required to provide on letterhead a statement from the employer verifying employment and the work address.
+• A parent/guardian who resides outside the SCUSD boundaries, is required to provide on letterhead a statement from the employer verifying employment and the work address within the SCUSD boundaries.

-2. Since our district utilizes addresses for placement, in order to establish residency the student must enroll in the neighborhood school associated with the work address.
-So for example if the work address is associated with California Middle School the student must enroll in California Middle School (IF) the school has space for the student.
-If the school does not have the space, the student cannot enroll.
+• Since our district utilizes addresses for school placement, in order to establish residency the student must enroll and attend the neighborhood school associated with the work address for a full academic year.
+So for example if the work address is associated with California Middle School the student must apply and be approved via Inter-district permit and attend California Middle School.

-3. Once this is complete and the student is attending, the student can then apply for any programs through the High School Specialty Program (HSSP), Open Enrollment (OE) or an Intra-District permit.
+• Once this is complete and the student is attending for a full academic year, the student can then apply for any programs through the High School Specialty Program (HSSP) or Open Enrollment (OE).

-4. Families cannot use their work address to apply for the HSSP, OE or an Intra-District permit if they are not attending our school(s) through the Allen Bill currently.
+• Families cannot use their work address to apply for the HSSP or OE if they are not attending our school(s) through the Allen Bill currently.

 Can I turn in a late application for my student?